nuts-foundation/nuts-node/docs/pages/deployment/verifiable-credentials.rst

 To allow discovery of an issuer or wallet, its DID document must contain a service of type `node-http-services-baseurl`, that specifies the HTTPS base URL of the `/n2n` interface of the node, excluding the latter.
 E.g., when the node's `/n2n` interface is available on `https://example.com/n2n`, the endpoint to be registered is `https://example.com`.
-As always, DID documents of care organizations may reference the service in their vendor's DID document for easier administration.
+As always, DID documents may reference the service in another DID document for easier administration.

 Auto-registration
 ^^^^^^^^^^^^^^^^^

 If the `node-http-services-baseurl` service is not registered for the DIDs managed by the local node, it will automatically try to register it.
-For vendor DID documents (which have a `NutsComm` service that isn't a reference), the node will inspect its TLS certificate's SANs and try to resolve its OpenID4VCI issuer metadata using a HTTP HEAD request.
+For DID documents, which have a `NutsComm` service that isn't a reference, the node will inspect its TLS certificate's SANs and try to resolve its OpenID4VCI issuer metadata using a HTTP HEAD request.
 E.g., give the SAN `nuts.example.com` and DID `did:nuts:2nQtiQG6Cgm1GYTBaaKAgr76uY7iSexUkqX`, it will attempt the following request: